|

 More likely, however, it's actually been Rich Hilleman in the flesh, because he's been here in Austin.

-Formerly general manager of what was known as EA's Entertainment divison, which included ORIGIN, Rich has been in town just about every other week for the last couple of months.
+Formerly general manager of what was known as EA's Entertainment division, which included ORIGIN, Rich has been in town just about every other week for the last couple of months.
 His mission: To find someone to run Maverick Productions on an ongoing basis.
 After recent talks between Chris Roberts and EA, the question of the team's leadership has been in a state of limbo.

 "Maverick needs a morale boost and ORIGIN needs staff to carry out the day-to-day management of the team." says Rich.
 "Since Chris' capacity with ORIGIN has changed, I've been called in on a temporary basis.
 I don't know how long it will take, but it's been hard to fill Chris' shoes.
 What I want to do is replace myself as soon as possible."